 You are allowed to fill out the appropriate bankruptcy forms on your own.
 You then file those forms with the court by yourself.
 And you defend any challenges to your filing yourself.

 The government provides the paperwork online for anyone to use for free.
 Some of the forms are quite straightforward.
 You’ll list your personal details and disclose your financial situation.
 Many of the forms, however, are much more intricate.

 To maximize the relief available, it may require knowledge of the United States Bankruptcy Code, the Federal Rules of Bankruptcy Procedure, the local rules of the District the case is being filed in, precedential caselaw, and North Carolina statutes.

 That seems simple enough.
 You’ve probably filled out plenty of government forms, from your taxes to the census to a voter registration card.
 Once you look at the full extent of the digital files you’ll need to download, answer accurately, and submit correctly, you may reconsider.

-You should think carefully before you file bankruptcy without a lawyer.
+You should think carefully before you file for bankruptcy without a lawyer.
 Namely, there are numerous risks to pro se bankruptcy filing and many advantages to hiring a bankruptcy attorney.

 What Are the Risks of Filing for Bankruptcy Without a Lawyer